 – Low rate of injuries

 – Sport for the whole family, but also competitive if you want to become professionally

 Once you catch the balance, you get so many options.
-You will be able to explore untouched coasts and coves or you will cross over river and at the same time, you can practice in a way to catch the beat and train your target muscle group.
+You will be able to explore untouched coasts and coves, or you will cross over the river, and at the same time, you can practice in a way to catch the beat and train your target muscle group.

-As for exercise, all muscles will work on your paddle during paddling.
-Hands, backs and chests will work while you paddling and the feet, legs and abdominal muscles will work on the stabilization of the board.
+Hands, backs, and chests will work while you are paddling, and the feet, legs, and abdominal muscles will work to stabilize the board.

-Equipment is an important element in this sport and on this website you can search for information and reviews related to each SUP board while you choose the type of board that fits your needs.
+Equipment is an essential element in this sport, and on this website, you can search for information and reviews related to each SUP board while choosing the type of board that fits your needs.

-On the market there are several categories of boards which we must mention sprint, race, touring, all-around,
+On the market, there are several categories of boards which we must mention sprint, race, touring, all-around,

 surf up to fishing boards and yoga.

-So we have shorter and longer boards that are characterized by speed, while wide boards are characterized by stability.
-Large volume pads also contribute to greater stability and speed.
+So we have shorter and longer boards characterized by speed, while wide boards are characterized by stability.
+Large volume pads also contribute to more excellent strength and speed.

-8.1.
 Touring / All-Around SUP boards

 – boards that have something of every board kind

-These are the most popular or the most wide-spread and lightest boards in the world of SUP.
+These are the most popular or the most widespread and lightest boards in the world of SUP.
 Their length ranges from 10′ to 14′ and an average width of 30″ to 32″.